neuralvis/elpa-mirror/melpa/orgstrap-readme.txt

 standalone computational artifacts, dependent only on Emacs, or other implementations of the Org-babel protocol in the future.

-orgstrap.el is an elisp implementation of the orgstrap conventions and provides `orgstrap-init' and `orgstrap-mode' to simplify authoring of orgstrapped files.
+orgstrap.el is an elisp implementation of the orgstrap conventions.
+It defines a regional minor mode for `org-mode' that runs orgstrap blocks.
+It also provides `orgstrap-init' and `orgstrap-edit-mode' to simplify authoring of orgstrapped files.
 For more details see README.org which is also the literate source for this orgstrap.el file in the git repo at https://github.com/tgbugs/orgstrap/blob/master/README.org or whever you can find git:c1b28526ef9931654b72dff559da2205feb87f75